How to Fix the Too Many Redirects Error in WordPress6 min read

 After your plugins have been successfully disabled, visit your web page in a browser and re-test your WordPress application.
 If the redirection loop is no longer present on the page, it means that the problem is plugin-related.

-To find out which plugin is causing the issue, rename the plugins directory back to plugins and start deactivating your extensions one-by-one, until you find the problematic one.
+To find out which plugin is causing the issue, rename the plugins directory back to plugins and start deactivating your extensions one-by-one until you find the problematic one.

 Solution #3: Disable your default .htaccess file

-If you have tried all of the above solutions and none of them has helped so far, you can temporary disable WordPress’s main .htaccess file.
+If you have tried all of the above solutions and none of them has helped so far, you can temporarily disable WordPress’s main .htaccess file.
 The file in question is located in the root directory of WordPress and can be easily recognized by the dot sign in front of the document.